CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/10-knime.md

 teaching: 90
 questions:
 - How the data science landscape looks like in regard to tools?
-- How to implement an end-to-end data analytics workflow?
+- How to implement an end-to-end data analytics workflow integrated with multiple sources?
+- How to do rapid prototype a data analytics workflow with low code tools, opposed to using a programing language (R,Python etc)?

 objectives:
 - Introducing KNIME as data analytics tool